SAGES Research Grants

 - A manuscript on the study and your findings must be sent to Surgical Endoscopy.
 A copy of the final manuscript must be sent to the SAGES Office in order for the grant to be considered complete.
 SAGES must be acknowledged as a funding source

-- Appendices will not be reviewed.
-Add appendices at one’s own risk.
+- Appendices will not necessarily be reviewed

-- Submissions exceeding page limit will not be reviewed.
+- Submissions exceeding page limit will not be reviewed

 If these requirements are not met, all investigators will be denied future funding through the SAGES research grant program for 2 years.